NotRequiem/screenshare-tool/README.md

 Public API keys for contacting antivirus engines, such as VirusTotal, are not utilized due to the high restrictions imposed on the VirusTotal API.
 As a precaution, it is recommended to manually check any replaced file by uploading it to Hybrid or using tools like Bintext.

 ## 2. Kernel Driver Usage:
 The tool abstains from exploiting signed and vulnerable kernel drivers or utilizing any kernel driver to scan memory in "protected" processes like csrss.
 This decision is motivated by the requirement for a digital signature to avoid being blocked by Windows.
-Consequently, the tool is not equipped to scan for server-side cheats or detect fileless malware.
+Consequently, the tool is not equipped to scan for server-side cheats or detect some fileless malware techniques using the network.

 ## 3. Build Process Simplification:
 As the tool is specifically designed for Windows, there are no CMake files provided to simplify the build process for a wider audience.
 Instead, users can streamline the build process by downloading Visual Studio, opening the solution file, and initiating the build by clicking on "Build."
 This straightforward approach ensures ease of use for Windows environments.

 ## 4. USNJournal Parsing:
-To maintain compatibility across various Windows systems and minimize the impact on memory and disk usage, the journal parsing process has been optimized for efficiency, albeit with a slight trade-off in speed.”
+To maintain compatibility across various Windows systems and minimize the impact on memory and disk usage, the journal parsing process has been optimized for efficiency, albeit with a slight trade-off in speed.

 # License